 - Mystery shopper - The perpetrator enlists an older adult to become a “mystery shopper” for them and sends the older adult a counterfeit cashier’s check.
 They are instructed to cash the check, wire a portion back to the perpetrator and keep the remaining amount (appeals to those on a fixed or limited income).

 - Misappropriation of income or assets – A perpetrator obtains access to a vulnerable adult’s Social Security checks, pension payments, checking or savings account, credit or ATM cards, and withholds portions of checks cashed for themselves.

 - Charity scams – The victim is persuaded to buy a valueless or nonexistent product, donate to a bogus charity, or invest in a fictitious enterprise.
-Seniors are particularly vulnerable to this type of fraud because they are often at home during the work day to answer the phone.
+Seniors are particularly vulnerable to this type of fraud because they are often at home during the workday to answer the phone.
 Social isolation is also a factor where fraudsters prey on lonely seniors anxious for someone to talk to.
-They devise schemes that require multiple phone calls and development of a trusting relationship.
+They devise schemes that require multiple phone calls and the development of a trusting relationship.

 - A payday lender - “Congratulations, you’ve been approved for a payday loan!”
 This is a variation on the sweepstakes scam and the call from “your credit card company” offering you lower interest rates.
-A good rule of thumb: If you didn’t apply for a loan, ask for a rate adjustment or enter a sweepstakes, it’s probably a scam.
+A good rule of thumb: If you didn’t apply for a loan, ask for a rate adjustment or enter a sweepstake, it’s probably a scam.

 - Reverse mortgage scams - Reverse mortgage scams are engineered by unscrupulous professionals in a multitude of real estate, financial services, and related companies to steal the equity from the property of unsuspecting senior citizens or to use these seniors to unwittingly aid the fraudsters in stealing equity from a flipped property.